How to clean up vomit when it's gone everywhere

 It doesn’t matter whether it’s an overexcited child or an adult who’s eaten a slow-cooked chicken that turned out to be a half-cooked chicken – vomit is vomit.
 And it’s totally gross.
 But it's a fact of life, and we all puke sometimes.
 But love is stronger than puke, so of course you’ll take care of the accident that happened to the one you love.

-We need to start with a quick piece of advice if you own silk or wool carpets.
-They don’t take well to DIY cleaning solutions or shop-bought cleaning products.
-So when it comes to how to clean up vomit on carpets made from these materials, it’s best to call in the pros.
+• Avoid using DIY methods for cleaning up vomit on wool or silk carpets.
+They don’t take well to DIY cleaning solutions or even shop-bought cleaning products.
+So, when it comes to how to clean up vomit on carpets made from these materials, it’s best to call in the pros.

-The following advice on how to clean up vomit relates to the fresh stuff.
-Cleaning up vomit is much easier when it’s still wet – gross, but true.
-It not only lessens the damage that the puke’s enzymes and acid can do to your carpet, it also reduces the potential for the disgusting smell to set in.
+• Cleaning up vomit is much easier when it’s still wet – gross, but true.
+It not only lessens the damage that the puke’s enzymes and acid can do to your carpet, it also reduces the potential for the smell to set in.

 How to get vomit out of carpets – the materials you need